CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 Please make sure the grey USB cable (labelled "TRIGGER") is plugged into your device and you have set up the configuration box (silver, underneath the desk)!

-.. dropdown:: Button box is not working
+.. dropdown:: Button box isn't working

   **Redo the button box setup**